HTML <select> Tag with the 'disabled' Attribute

 </form>

-The above example demonstrates usage of the <select>
+The above example demonstrates usage of the <select> element with the disabled attribute.

-control.
+The disabled attribute disables the <select> control.
 The control won't accept changes from the user.
-Also, this <select>
+Also, this <select> element cannot receive focus and it will be skipped when tabbing.

 Boolean Attribute